Israel Postal Company: Letters to God

 Every year, the Israel Postal Company receives thousands of letters from all over the world addressed to God.
 Rather than consider them dead letters, the letters are collected at the Givat Shaul central mail facility.
 Once a year, they are taken to the Old City and placed between the stones of the Western Wall in a festive ceremony.
 The post office also receives letters addressed to Jesus Christ, the Virgin Mary and King David, but only those addressed to God are sent to the Western Wall.

 Postal Bank

 Postal bank is a part of Israel Postal Company and supervised by the Ministry of Communications according to the postal service laws, like other postal services.
-It cannot provide credit activities in any way, but maintains regular checking accounts to the customers, including check books which are regular payment instrument in Israel, debit cards, money transfers and account standing orders.
+It cannot provide credit activities in any way, but maintains regular checking accounts for the customers, including check books which are regular payment instruments in Israel, debit cards, money transfers and account standing orders.